bw2012/UE5VoxelTerrainDemo/README.md

 * Up to 65535 terrain materials

 # Attention
-* This project uses git submodules.
-Make sure that project are cloned properly and folder UE5VoxelTerrain/Plugins is not empty.
 * Work in progress.
 Some features is not finished/buggy/has ugly code/do not meet your expectations.

 # Usage